 Don’t know me?
 Makes sense.
 I wrote Rebuilding Rails, an ebook about understanding Rails by building a Ruby web framework from the ground up, as a result of Amy Hoy’s excellent 30x500 class.
-I’m writing a Ruby web app deployment class called Rails Deploy In An Hour.
+I’m writing a Ruby web app deployment class called (edited to add: now-defunct) Rails Deploy In An Hour.
 I’m employed full-time as the Analytics lead at OnLive, a cloud-gaming company.
-I have a wife and two kids, so selling products on the side is an adventure I don’t really have the time for — but I don’t let it stop me :–)
+I have a wife and two kids, so selling products on the side is an adventure I don’t really have the time for — but I don’t let it stop me :-)

 Let’s start with dollar amounts before explanations.
 That’s why I’d be reading if I were you.

 Amounts are net of processing fees and refunds.
 Also, it’s Dec.
 23rd, so not quite done.
 But pretty darn close.
 Tell you what: if anybody buys a professional package of Rails Deploy In An Hour, I’ll update this to reflect it :-)

 - Rebuilding Rails: $7,679.35 - 208 non-refunded sales, 6 refunds

 - Rails Deploy In An Hour: $1,277.70.
 That’s three pilot students and one professional package buyer.
 Plus 1 sale-and-refund of developer package from a guy who thought I was farther along than I was.